It’s so easy to make vegetable lo mein, a Chinese restaurant favorite, and this homemade version is bursting with

-Make this with a half a cabbage or use prepared coleslaw to make the recipe even more of a snap.
+Make this with a half of a green cabbage or use prepared coleslaw to make the recipe even more of a snap.
 Broccoli, green beans, and mushrooms mingle deliciously with noodles.
 Make sure to see the variations at the end of the recipe.

 Instant succotash side dish: As shown in the photos, you can make a succotash with an Asian spin combining corn and edamame.
 No recipe needed — just combine two veggie in more or less equal amounts; drizzle in a little sesame oil and season with salt and pepper.

 - 1 tablespoon safflower or other high-heat vegetable oil